hemants1/adachain.io/index.md

 ## Welcome to ADAChainPool - Cardano (ADA) Stake Pool

-A low Inflation - ADA Stakpool helps to build ADA ecosystem and bridge communities
+A low Inflation - ADA Stakepool helps build ADA ecosystem and bridge communities

 ADAChain is a group of blockchain enthusiast based out of Wisconsin USA with experience of design, develop and deploy enterprise wide IT applications.
 Provide end-to-end solutions to all industries.
 We recognize the potential impact of blockchain on the industry and like to further expand our capabilities to leverage the strength of blockchain technologies.